beta-tester/RPi-GPS-PPS-StratumOne/README.md

 1. run `bash install-gps-pps.sh` to install necessary packages and setup Kernel PPS, GPSD, and NTP with PPS support.
 2. reboot your RPi with `sudo reboot`
-3. **_in case you have a RPi3, RPi3+, RPi4 or RPi0w with a built-in bluetooth adapter, and the script didn't disabled blutooth sucesssfully, please run `sudo raspi-conf` and disable the bluetooth adapter there. otherwise the built-in bluetooth adapter will block the serial port of the GPIO pins._**
+3. **_in case you have a RPi3, RPi3+, RPi4 or RPi0w with a built-in Bluetooth adapter, and the script didn't disabled Bluetooth successfully, please run `sudo raspi-conf` and disable the Bluetooth adapter there. otherwise the built-in Bluetooth adapter will block the serial port of the GPIO pins._**

 done.

 ## NOTES:
 ### note1:
+the chrony configuration files are in the `/etc/chrony/statum1` folder. only files with `*.conf` will be included to the configuration. all other files in that folder will be ignored. by renaming the files you easily can enable and disable different configuration files.

+### note2:
 **PPS** is a high precise pulse, without a time information.<br />
 **GPS** (NMEA)  has date/time information, but with mostly lower precision.

 to combine **GPS** and **PPS** in chrony, there is a specific requirement,<br />
 that GPS data and PPS signal must have a time offset of less than **+/-200ms**<br />
-otherwise the PPS signal is seen as falseticker and will be rejected by chrony.
+otherwise the PPS signal is seen as false-ticker and will be rejected by chrony.

 depending on your GPS device the offset used in my script can be way too off.